1970 Atlantic hurricane season: Tropical Storm Dorothy

-Tropical Storm Ten
+Early September tropical storm

 A tropical wave exited the coast of Africa on August 29 and progressed westward, with associated thunderstorms evident on satellite imagery.
 The system's structure organized, evolving into a tropical depression by September 3.
 A trough to its north steered the nascent depression northward.
 Despite the presence of wind shear, the depression intensified as its area of thunderstorms expanded.
 On September 5, the Hurricane Hunters flew into the system and estimated sustained winds of 45 mph (75 km/h), making it a tropical storm.
 The continued shear displaced the thunderstorms to the east of the center, as the circulation began moving to the west-southwest.
 On September 7, the storm weakened back to a tropical depression.
 On September 11, it passed north of the Lesser Antilles, still as a weak depression.
 After passing north of Puerto Rico, the depression dissipated on September 13 north of Hispaniola.
 The remnants continued westward without developing.